 Temporary Place of Assembly

-In all cases, written requests for a TPA Certificate of Operation must be made within 10 days before the event to avoid additional fees.
+In all cases, written requests for a TPA Certificate of Operation must be made within 10 days before the event to avoid extra fees.
 The receipt date of the written request counts as one of the ten business days.
 Additionally, the FDNY will come to inspect the event to ensure that is is in compliance with the filed TPA.
 This inspection is subject to hourly fees by the FDNY.
-After the inspection is complete, they will issue you an invoice.
+Once the inspection is complete, they will issue you an invoice.

 Popsugar Playground is an annual woman’s festival.
 This event features keynote discussions with A-list celebrities and pop-culture influencers.
 In addition, it includes fitness and wellness activities, art installations, a shopping bazaar, a beauty carnival, food hall, product exhibits and much more.
 Kohn Architecture provided the TPA plans to this event that was based on Pier 94 by the Hudson River in NYC.
 The plans included Temporary Structure Permits for stages and a giant ball pit with slides.
 Over 14,000 people came to the event over a 2 day period.
-Kohn Architecture also coordinated with the FDNY to ensure maximum safety and compliance.
+Kohn Architecture also coordinated with the FDNY to ensure the best safety and compliance.

 Brooklyn Children’s Museum

-Brooklyn Children’s Museum is New York City’s largest cultural institution designed especially for children and families.
-The museum facility has multiple event spaces including a large rooftop garden pavilion enclosed by a spectacular steel and Kevlar canopy structure.
+Brooklyn Children’s Museum is New York City’s largest cultural institution designed for children and families.
+Specifically, there are many event spaces including a large rooftop garden pavilion.
+An amazing steel and Kevlar canopy structure encloses the pavilion.

-Kohn Architecture has worked with the museum on multiple occasions to create Temporary Place of Assembly plans for different events.
-These events range in capacity of 150 to 1200 people for weddings, parties, bar mitzvahs, cultural events and art exhibits.
-Kohn Architecture provided TPA permits on its acclaimed rooftop pavilion and inside the facilities.
+Kohn Architecture has worked with the museum many times to create Temporary Place of Assembly plans for different events.
+These events range in size of 150 to 1200 people for weddings, parties, bar mitzvahs, cultural events and art exhibits.
+At this event, Kohn Architecture provided TPA permits on the rooftop pavilion and inside the building.

 Lungevity Breathe Deep NYC